|Elliott Sound Products||AN-001|

 While it initially looks completely different, that's simply because of the way it's drawn (I copied the drawing layout of the original).
 This version is interesting, in that the input is not only inverting, but provides the opportunity for the rectifier to have gain.
 The inverting input is of no consequence (it is a full wave rectifier after all), but it does mean that the input impedance is lower than normal ... although you could make all resistor values higher of course.
 Input impedance is equal to the value of R1, and is linear as long as the opamp is working well within its limits.

-One interesting result of using the inverting topology is that it enables the circuit to sum multiple inputs.
+One interesting result of using the inverting topology is that the input node is a 'virtual earth' and it enables the circuit to sum multiple inputs.
 R1 can be duplicated to give another input, and this can be extended.
-The original circuit used two of these rectifiers with four inputs each.
+The original SSL circuit used two of these rectifiers with four inputs each.
 Remember that this is the same as operating the first opamp with a gain of four, so high frequency response may be affected.

 Figure 7 - Original Intersil Precision Rectifier Circuit

 During the positive cycle of the input, the signal is directly fed through the feedback network to the output.
 R3 actually consists of R3 itself, plus the set value of VR2.
 The nominal value of the pair is 15k, and VR2 can be usually be dispensed with if precision resistors are used (R3 and VR2 are replaced by a single 15k resistor).